yingjialong/obsidian-CloudStorage/README.md

 3. **Initiate Your First Upload**:
    - Open the command palette (Ctrl/Cmd + P).
-   - Search for and select "Obsidian Cloud Storage: Upload all attachments".
+   - Search for and select "Cloud Storage: Upload all attachments".
    - The plugin will start uploading files from your monitored folders and updating links in your notes.

 4. **Verify Uploads**: